Teacher Education Institute

 This course is designed to equip educators with classroom skills, techniques, and structure that will enable them to spend less time dealing with behavioral problems and more time on positive interactions with students.
 It also furnishes administrators, teachers, parents, and management teams with information and a basis for setting school-wide policy.
 This approach helps children develop their self-esteem while giving them the tools and encouragement necessary for making responsible decisions in their lives.
 The underlying belief of this discipline approach is that all students' dignity must be enhanced and preserved, regardless of their behavior.
 This is therefore a three-tiered approach to behavior management: prevention, action, and resolution.
 Course participants will become knowledgeable and skilled in the use of strategies connected to these three tiers.

-Carlow University ED 688 • Madonna University EDU 5830.08 •
+Carlow University ED 688 • Madonna University EDU 5830.08 • Mercy University EDUT 519

-Discipline with Dignity: How to Build Responsibility, Relationships, and Respect in Your Classroom, 4th Edition Curwin, Mendler, Mendler
+The required text for this course is Discipline with Dignity: How to Build Responsibility, Relationships, and Respect in Your Classroom, Fourth Edition, by Curwin, Mendler, Mendler

-978-1416625810
+ISBN: 978-1416625810

 Graduate participants earn 3 semester hours of graduate credit and will receive a transcript from one of our partner institutions below.
 Professional development participants will receive a certificate of completion for 45 hours of professional developments credit for face-to-face classes and 60 hours of professional development credit for online classes.